 Know when (and how) to reach out to the teacher

 If you notice your child struggling with a certain subject or aren’t sure his or her work is sufficient enough to make the grade, contact the teacher.
 “When I was a teacher, parents would always complain weeks later,” says Dolin.
 Try emailing or calling with your question.
 Start with something along the lines of: “I’ve noticed Jimmy is not writing out the steps when he does his math homework.
 Would you like him to do that, or is this OK?”
 Simply reaching out can get parent, teacher, and child on the same page.
 These are 33 things your child’s teacher is secretly thinking.

 Let your child choose his or her study spot

 Every child is different in the way her or she learns and works best.
 If your student prefers standing at the kitchen island, let him.
 If she’s more productive tucked into her desk in her bedroom, that’s fine too.
 “I tell kids to be detectives and see where they can be productive and focus the best,” says Dolin.
-Check out these morning habits of successful students.

 While most kids will need some oversight when it comes to homework, it’s best not to hover over them.
 After around third, fourth, or fifth grade, ask children to show you what they have to do and show you that they’re getting started.
 “Then walk away,” says Dolin.
 “It isn’t the parent’s job to be sitting next to the child during homework.”
 Too much hovering could even send kids the message they can’t do work without a parent present.
 These are things parents say that ruin their child’s trust.